MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Test your flow and topic

-In the **Test chat** pane, start a conversation with the bot by typing in a trigger phrase for the topic that contains the flow.
+In the **Test bot** pane, start a conversation with the bot by typing in a trigger phrase for the topic that contains the flow.

 Enter your city and zip code at the prompt to get today's weather forecast from the bot.